nicolasduernbeck/learning-journey/README.md

 # learning-journey
 My learning-journey:

+##### 06.10.2022 - Today I learned about how to work with conditional state and finished the todolist project.
 ##### 05.10.2022 - Today I learned about how to render lists and started a todolist project.
 ##### 04.10.2022 - Today I learned about how to listen to User Input and how to move up state.
 ##### 03.10.2022 - Today I learned about state and how to use it with React.js.